rinsarah/training-flutter/README.md

 # Todo Apps

-Simple Todo with integration with backend using API/Webservice.
+Simple Todo which has integration with backend using API/Webservice.

 ## Getting Started